dakom/wasm-app-boilerplate/README.md

 The worker JS itself is actually a very small file in the static dir... no reason to mess with that at all

-When the Rust/WASM recompiles, it places the wasm in the static directory too (under pkg/).
+When the Rust/WASM recompiles, it places the wasm in the static directory too.
 This will be cleaned via `npm run clean`

-Webpack is configured to watch for changes in the static dir.
+Webpack is configured to watch for changes in the static dir (this is a speedup compared to having webpack watch rust sources).

 Lastly, Rust is setup via its own watcher (watchexec) to recompile when its sources change, and this is configured as an npm script

-So there are two processes that run in parallel and both are launched at `npm start`:
+So there are multiple processes that run in parallel and both are launched at `npm start`:

 1. Webpack (with various settings): for typescript, core bundling, and static folder changes
-2. Watchexec -> npm -> rustc/wasm_bindgen/etc: for rust compilation
+2. Watchexec -> npm -> rustc/wasm_bindgen/etc: for rust compilation (per each rust crate)

 In this way, the typescript reloading can be super fast and take advantage of HMR, and the Rust won't trigger false positives as the source changes and has compiler errors.